PD1996/.NET-Pythagorean-Theorem-Visualization-Tool/README.md

 Download the source code from this repository and run it from Visual Studio.
 It should work unless your .NET framework is outdated (it's targeted for version 4.6.1).

-Also, there may be minor resolution problems for certain devices as of now.

 ![](Screenshots/two.PNG)